mydobie/featureFlags/README.md

 ### Calling the UI

-If you want to use the available UI, it is recommended that it is added at the root of the project (usuallyApp.js) as a route:
+If you want to use the available UI, it is recommended that it is added at the root of the project (usually App.js) as a route:

 ```
 import { FeatureFlagsReduxUI } from  'feature-flags';